Eta2Zeta/SPARC_summer_23/documentation/new_run_py_documentation.md

     - To print a subtree: `python new_run.py my_run_tree print_tree 7011`
     - To delete a run: `python new_run.py my_run_tree delete_run 7011`
     When you try to delete a run, you will be asked for confirmation.
 If you agree, both the specified run and its associated files will be deleted.

+## Notes

+Hongyu's runs are documented in `run_tree.json`.
+When referring to it in the program, it should be just `run_tree`, without the suffix.